a haphazard resume...

 Animá Medicine Woman & Practicing Herbalist

-Jim McDonald is one of the most intuitive, adept and intelligent herbalists alive today.
+"jim mcdonald is one of the most intuitive, adept and intelligent herbalists alive today.
 His compassion, insight and connection to the herbs are trademarks of his work and provide inspiration to aspiring healers everywhere.
-What is perhaps most remarkable about Jim is his ability to see clearly into the authentic nature of each plant, and to then match them to the people who most need them.
-He serves his clients, students and peers with authenticity, humility and openness that is astonishing in an age of commercialized healing and industrial medicine and makes him an invaluable role model for all of us.
-Jim has influenced my herbal understandings and practice more than any other single practitioner or author and I am profoundly grateful for his vital contribution to traditional western herbalism.
+What is perhaps most remarkable about jim is his ability to see clearly into the authentic nature of each plant, and to then match them to the people who most need them.
+He serves his clients, students and peers with authenticity, humility and openness that is astonishing in an age of commercialized healing and industrial medicine and makes him an invaluable role model for all of us. jim has influenced my herbal understandings and practice more than any other single practitioner or author and I am profoundly grateful for his vital contribution to traditional western herbalism.
 Beyond this, his emphasis on working with whole plants, respectful relationship with the land, sustainable harvesting and bioregional herbs is a gift to the earth and the plants themselves.

 He does write some positively awful puns, and seems to enjoy them, but don’t let that distract you from the genius of his work with the plants.
-After all, crows are rather prone to odd tangents and overtly obvious humor; just pay him with a shiny thing and some tobacco and let him get to work.
+After all, crows are rather prone to odd tangents and overtly obvious humor; just pay him with a shiny thing and some tobacco and let him get to work."

 Caryn Simon